Ethics approval process

 Discover the possible outcomes of a research ethics application and how to begin the appeal process for a denied application.

-You will need to apply for a modification approval if you wish to:
+You will need to apply for an amendment approval if you wish to:

 - Change in the researchers involved in the project, including PI, adding someone on to the project or change of supervisor for student projects;